 The winning Manchester United defence of 2011 was anchored by a pair of English-born Ireland underage stars.
 Sean McGinty went out on several loans before playing non-league football in England.
 He’s now with Ayr United in the Scottish second tier.

 Michael Keane didn’t make the breakthrough at United but he’s now a regular with Everton and switched to England, where he’s a squad regular.

 Keeper Joe Coll (pictured) was an unused sub and was combining junior football and gaelic football in Donegal recently.
-Wicklow’s Aaron Barry was on the losing Sheffield United team and he played with Bray Wanderers last year.
+Wicklow’s Aaron Barry was on the losing Sheffield United team and he played with Bray Wanderers.

 2012 - Chelsea v Blackburn Rovers

 Chelsea beat Blackburn in the 2012 final with midfielder John O’Sullivan starting both games for the Lancashire side.
 He’s currently with Accrington Stanley in League One.
 Darragh Lenihan was a sub in the first leg and his career has fared better.
-Still with Blackburn, he’s regularly captained the side, and has won 2 caps for Ireland.
+Once Blackburn's captain, the twice-capped Dunboyne man has made 39 appearances for promotion-chasing Middlesbrough this season.

 2013 - Norwich City v Chelsea

 Donegal native Kyle Callan-McFadden is the last Irishman to win the FA Youth Cup.
 His Norwich side beat Chelsea over two legs.
 Callan-McFadden now plays for English National League club King’s Lynn Town.